Hierarchical Online Optimization Approach for IRS-enabled Low-altitude MEC in Vehicular Networks: Simulation Results

 \subsection{Simulation Setup}

 In this section, simulation results are presented to validate the effectiveness of the proposed approach.

 \textit{\textbf{Scenarios.}} We consider an IRS-enabled low-altitude MEC architecture for vehicular networks, where a UAV and a BS are deployed to provide offloading services to $10$ vehicles in a $1000\times 1000~\text{m}^2$ square area.
 To enhance the wireless link quality, we deploy two IRSs, i.e., a building-installed IRS and a UAV-carried IRS.
 Additionally, the system timeline is set to $T=100~\mathrm{s}$ and discretized into $N=100$ equal time slots.
+The default simulation parameters are summarized in Table~\ref{tab_simuParameter}.